 e.g. Achird, Hatysa, etc.), have propagated sufficiently widely in the

-astronomical literature that renaming them would only cause further
+astronomical literature over recent decades that renaming them would only cause further

 Q: What are the origins of the star names Ginan, Gudja,

 A: Ginan, Larawag, and Wurren are names of stars from the